 Farming is a dangerous business.
 The National Safety Council lists agriculture as having one of the highest accidental death rates among major industries.
 Add to this, the unpredictability of working with a 1000lb+ bundle of nerves, bone, and muscle, and it’s not a matter of if accidents will happen, just when.
 In fact, assumption of risk is one of the first things every person who sets foot on a horse property must accept, and most barns require guests and clients to sign a liability release waiver.

 To understand the risk associated with working with horses, you must understand the nature of the horse.
 Horses are prey animals with a highly developed fight or flight instinct.
 Their anatomy is designed in such a way that they are hyper aware of their environment and are constantly on the look out for danger.
-They have an enhanced sense of smell and touch, acute hearing and mobile ears, and (almost) 360-degree vision.
+They have an enhanced sense of smell and touch, acute hearing with mobile ears, and (almost) 360-degree vision.
 I say almost, because horses do have two blind spots – just in front of their head and directly behind their tail.